Translating an ambiguous problem into an AI product for 2.5M+ drivers

 From Curiosity to Clarity: Designing B2C expereince at Volvo Group

-During my 12-week internship at Volvo Group, I felt like I was learning something new every single day: new ideas, new perspectives, new ways of designing.
-It opened the door to a completely new industry and problem space, and taught me how to design B2C products where branding and company mission sit at the heart of every decision.
-Below are some of my learnings:
+During my 12-week internship at Volvo Group, I felt like I was learning something new every single day: new ideas, new perspectives, new ways of designing!
+Here are some of my learnings:

 Embrace uncertainty in the design process